-Kumbhalgarh fort is situated in Rajsamand district of the Rajasthan.
+Kumbhalgarh fort is situated in the Rajsamand district of Rajasthan.
 This fort is famous for India’s most old fort.
-Kumbhalgarh was famous not only in Rajasthan or India but all of the world.
+Kumbhalgarh was famous not only in Rajasthan or India but all over the world.
 This fort was famous for adventure, wildlife, enthusiasts, history buffs and architectural, photographers.

 This fort was built by Maharana Kumbha on 13th May 1459, Saturday.
 This fort was called ‘Ajayagad’ because it was a difficult task to win over this fort.
 A large wall around it is the second-largest wall in the world after China’s wall.

 “Kumbhalgarh Fort is a World Heritage Site located in the hills of Rajasthan.”

 This fort spreads over 1,087 meters high and 30KM in diameter from 78 km from Udaipur and is a unique monument of the brightness and talent of Yashishvi Maharana Kumbha of Mewar.

 The construction of this fort was completed in 1459 after 15 years after the beginning of 1443 on the remains of the fort the second son of Ashoka.

 “Kumbhalgarh is also the birthplace of great ruler Maharana Pratap.”

 Kumbhalgarh, the birthplace of Maharana Pratap has been a crisis capital of Mewar in away.
 From Maharana Kumbh to the time of Maharana Raj Singh, the Royals family stayed in this fort at the time of the attacks on Mewar.